risk-first/website/thinking/Health.md

  - Even **The Dinner Party** is a system - it has inputs of people and ingredients, a process whereby everyone comes together at a particular time to eat and talk.
 As we saw in [A Simple Scenario](A-Simple-Scenario.md) it is very easy to damage the health of this system by not providing the right food at the right time.

- - On a larger scale, **The United Kingdom** is a system, the health of which is threatened by various (TODO) risks such as climate change, nuclear war, pandemics and so on.
+ - On a larger scale, **The United Kingdom** is a system, the health of which is threatened by various existential risks such as climate change, nuclear war, pandemics and so on.

 ## What Is Health?